 "Come on Harry," said the voice softly, with a trace of anxiety hidden away in its depths.

-"Sorry, case of mistaken identity I think," he said, before stepping backwards and pushing his way through the crowds.
+"Sorry, case of mistaken identity I think," he said, before stepping back and pushing his way through the crowds.

 "Harry!" came Hermione's voice as three pairs of feet scurried to catch up with him, "wait up!
 Please, Harry -."